ruuda/kilsbergen/README.md

 ## Usage

-One easy way to use this theme, is to add it as a Git submodule to your `docs` directory.
+One easy way to use this theme, is to add it as a Git submodule to your `docs` directory, e.g. at `docs/theme`.
 Then add the following in your `mkdocs.yml`:

 ```yaml
 theme: